qmk/qmk.fm_old/_pages/keyboards/vitamins_included.md

 * [Left case](3d/flat/1.5mm_plate/case-left.step)
 * [right case](3d/flat/1.5mm_plate/case-right.step)

+Apart from the case and the plate, you'll also need:

+* 12 M3 nuts
+* 12 M3x10mm bolts

 ## Source
 The case was designed in Fusion 360.
 The right half is just a mirrored left-half